 - Usually cheaper than variable rate deals.

-- Most suppliers have at least one variable rate plan, giving you a great deal of choice.
+- Most suppliers have at least one fixed rate plan, giving you a great deal of choice.

 - Fixed rates make it easier to predict your energy costs and budget accordingly.